janosgyerik/articles/hacking-contest-lessons/level3.md

 Uppercased string: HELLO
 $ /levels/level03/level03 2 hello
 Capitalized string: Hello
-$ /levels/level03/level03 3 hello
-Length of string 'hello': 5
 ```

-It takes a string and runs some function on it depending on the index parameter.
+It takes a string and runs some function on it depending on the index.
 Let's try to misuse this, for example with a negative index:
 ```
 $ /levels/level03/level03 -1 x